indiedvlpr/indiedvlpr.github.io/_posts/2020-07-17-clojure-web-api-part-1.md

 Create a new directory called `system`.
 The path should be `src/your-app/system`.
 Within this directory create a new file called `server.clj`.
 In this file you will create the HTTP server component.

-Crate a namespace for this Clojure file and you will need to import two additional namespaces from the dependencies you installed earlier.
+Create a namespace for this Clojure file and you will need to import two additional namespaces from the dependencies you installed earlier.
 Those will be the jetty adapter that is bundled with Ring and the component namespace.
 Your namespace should look something like this
 ```
 File: system.clj